koechian/AI/README.md

 - Lab 3.3: Implementing Natural Language Processing to classify text

+- Lab 4.1: Implementing Gradient Descent on random samples of data and observing MSE, Bias and Slope

+- Lab 4.2: Feature Selection using Lasso and Ridge Regression

+- Lab 4.3: Implementing Q-Learning

+- Lab 4.5: Implementing a Neural Network to Regress data.

 ### Class Exercises

 - Class Exercise 3.1: Classification and Performance Matrix